jameshosken/nyuad-heuristics-jterm2017/DAY_01/Assignments/README.md

 ## Fizzbuzz challenge

 Count to 100.
-If the number is divisible by 3, print "fizz"
++ If the number is divisible by 3, print "fizz" only.
-If the number is divisible by 5, print "buzz".
++ If the number is divisible by 5, print "buzz" only.
-If the number is divisible by 3 AND 5, print "fizzbuzz" Otherwise, just print the number.
++ If the number is divisible by 3 AND 5, print "fizzbuzz" only.
++ Otherwise, just print the number.

 ## Guessing Game